thinkshout/media/README.md

 - The /admin/content/media page looks somewhat themed.

 and of course, test adding media to some items, both embedded and as a field.

+## Debugging errors on install or update

+If you're seeing errors when trying to install or update this module, you can find a path forward here.

+### Error 1: The ts_media module should not be installed if a media module is already installed

+If you see this error, you've come from one of two scenarios:

+1. I'm installing the ts_media_2 module on a brand new version of Drupal

+Don't do this!
+Instead use the bene_media module.

+2. I'm trying to install ts_media after moving away from the old thinkshout media module.

+You need to follow the deployment steps outlined above, with a two-step deployment process, for this module to be installable.
+Please check out the ts_media branch instead of this ts_media_2 branch.